 All guide, hearing and assistance dogs are welcome in both our buildings.

-We have booster seats for the little ones (available for Stalls only seating in both venues); Both Glassrooms Café and Perth Theatre Café provide high chairs, bottle warming and we’re breast feeding friendly.
-There are baby changing facilities for men and women to use.
+We have booster seats for the little ones (available for Stalls-only seating in both venues) and the Perth Theatre Café provides highchairs and bottle warming.
+We’re breast feeding friendly and there are baby changing facilities for men and women to use throughout.

-We have sensory backpacks that are designed for anyone living with autism, down syndrome, sensory processing disorder, anxiety & dementia.
+We have sensory backpacks that are designed for anyone living with autism, down syndrome, sensory processing disorder, anxiety and dementia.
 However, anyone who feels they would benefit from extra support in our buildings can borrow them.
-Just ask at the box office for a sensory backpack, they can be borrowed anytime; it doesn’t need to be for a performance.
-They completely free to borrow.
-Every time a bag is used it will be cleaned before it goes back out.
+Please ask at the Ticketing Services Team at Box Office for a sensory backpack, they can be used anytime; it doesn’t need to be for a performance.
+They are completely free to borrow and are sanitised thoroughly between uses.

-We also provide limited items that are more expensive to buy and therefore must be signed out and returned (weighted lap pads, ear defenders, sand timers and liquid timers).
+We also provide limited items that are more expensive to buy and therefore must be signed out and returned including: weighted lap pads, ear defenders, sand and liquid timers.